 - Fee Information

-In addition to Child Development Center fees, the DoD 2017–2018 Fee Policy covers all Child and Youth Services Programs, including: Full-Time Part-Time, School Age, Hourly Care, Family Child Care Homes, Instructional Programs, Youth Services, and Youth Sports.
-The policy components for FY17–18 are:
+The 2020-2021 School Year Fee Chart covers all Child and Youth Services Programs, including: Full-Time Part-Time, School Age, Hourly Care, Family Child Care Homes, Instructional Programs, Youth Services, and Youth Sports.

 - Child Development Center (CDC) Families may select a 2 or 4 week Leave/Vacation Fee Plan for each child enrolled in regularly scheduled child care programs.
-Selection will ONLY occur during the Family’s initial registration or re-registration for the upcoming 12 months.
-Once a Leave/Vacation Fee Plan is selected, it remains in effect for the entire registration year (12 months).
+Selection will ONLY occur during the Family’s initial enrollement and then at re-registration for the upcoming 12 months.
+Once a Leave/Vacation Fee Plan is selected, it remains in effect for the entire registration year.

 - Patrons provide their Total Family Income (TFI) information as part of their annual registration/re-registration process.
 The current TFI categories have been adjusted from last year to reflect a weighted average of the proposed military and civilian pay increases.
 The standard fee structure further clarifies the changes.
 Local Child & Youth Programs will provide additional information and assistance.

 - Families with more than one child in full-day programs will receive a multiple child reduction discount, regardless of total family income.
-Army Family Covenant fee reductions are in effect, while military parents are deployed.
+Deployment Support Services fee reductions are in effect, while military parents are deployed.